Home : Video : Camera Work : Shots

 EWS (Extreme Wide Shot)

-The view is so far from the subject that she isn't even visible.
-This is often used as an establishing shot.
+The view is so far from the subject that he isn't even visible.
+Often used as an establishing shot.

 Very Wide Shot